 Paye’s junior season saw him see far more significant snaps than ever before in his college career.
 Paye started 11 of 12 games and amassed 6.5 sacks on the season.
 Paye’s 2.5 sack game against Iowa displayed everything about his game.
 One of his sacks was a pure effort sack as he chased Nate Stanley outside of the pocket to finally bring him down.
 It was all about his hot motor.
 Two other sacks were against future NFL tackle Alaric Jackson.
 Paye’s explosiveness, club-rip, and chop-rip moves were too much for Jackson to handle.
 He flashed his underrated flexibility for someone who is built so densely as well.
 All in all, Paye’s junior season was a massive success to showcase.

-Paye’s stock soars after impressive first three games
+Paye’s stock soars after impressive display in shortened season

 With the Big Ten’s return to play, Paye made it known he was not messing around early and often.
 Against Minnesota, Paye earned Defensive Lineman of the Week honors after registering three tackles for loss and a pair of sacks.
 Working up and down the defensive line, Paye showcased his fantastic burst as a weapon.